Thank you for supporting our Wednesday night meals during the spring “semester”! We look forward to seeing you again for supper in the fall.

-Learn more about our adult Bible and book studies below.
-Select a title for information on the facilitator, group, and study material.
+We invite you to learn more about our adult Bible and book studies.
+Below the summary image, select a title for information on the facilitator, group, and study material.

 Facilitator: Marcia Henry-Day